Enumeration and Asymptotic Formulas for Rectangular Partitions of the Hypercube: Future research directions

 but all of these are distinct from $(xx)(xx)$.
 Thus there are only two distinct interpretations of $x^4$, and so $W(4) = 2$.
 The following table lists the distinct $n^{\tn{th}}$ powers for $n \leq 5$.

-While the growth rate of $W(n)$ has been determined~\cite{Landau77}, it is an open problem to determine a non-recursive formula for these numbers.
+The growth rate of $W(n)$ has been determined~\cite{Landau77}, and more recently a non-recursive formula for these numbers has been found \cite[Theorem 2]{Billey}.
 It would be interesting to investigate higher-dimensional analogues of the Wedderburn--Etherington numbers involving $d$ distinct $p$-ary operations satisfying various generalizations of commutativity.